grantcooksey/euler-problems/problems/problem31/README.md

 to the stack.
 When each of these value are popped off, only the last item will not be discarded.
 The number of items that were not discarded is returned.

-## Lessons

-* List any important lessons or tidbits that will be helpful in the future in bullet form.